One of the event highlights of Polling in Tirol is the Krampus Run with theatre performance, attracting a large number of visitors.

-There is also a legend regarding the municipality: this legend tells that once upon a time in the area of the Schwimmbach river, a good deal of silver was found.
-This treasure was discovered by an inhabitant of the village, who started to have his shoes shoed with silver and to shoot with silver bullets when he went hunting.
-But the man was observed and finally the entire village benefited from the treasure.
-In this way Polling in Tirol became the third village of Tyrol in terms of wealth.
+There is also a legend regarding Polling: Once upon a time, in the area of the Schwimmbach river a good deal of silver was found.
+That treasure was discovered by an inhabitant, who started to have his shoes shoed with silver and to shoot with silver bullets.
+But he was observed, and finally the entire village benefited from the treasure.
+In this way, Polling became the third village of Tyrol in terms of wealth.
 However, it is more probable that there was a silver mine in those days.
-And finally a peculiarity: did you know that toads and frogs were widely spread in this area once upon a time?